 Students are told to use the biblegateway.com site from time to time, especially to compare different translations for a passage.
 Occasionally other websites are mentioned as tools or as sources for supplemental information, most often in footnotes.

-Genesis 1-3: Setting the Stage might be the most controversial of these studies since it explores various interpretations and theories without promoting any one of them.
+Genesis 1-3: Setting the Stage explores various interpretations and theories about creation without promoting any one of them.
 For example, it tackles the days of creation issue by presenting four views: 24-hour days, age-day, analogical, and literary framework.
 For each viewpoint, there might be additional notes on support, problems, and possible solutions to problems in regard to that position.
 In the end, students are asked which position makes the most sense to them and why.
 They are also challenged to explain whether or not they think their viewpoint on this makes a big difference to a person’s faith, and why or why not.
 It continues through topics such as the differences between the creation accounts in the first two chapters of Genesis, the origin of the tetragrammaton YHWH and how that has been interpreted over time, the problem of evil, various views on evolution, and the historicity of Adam and Eve.

 Questions raised in this study are hugely important, but some of them have no ironclad answers that are accepted by all Christians.
 For example, on page 59 it poses the following: “Every religion and philosophy must wrestle with the existence of evil.
 Why do we live in a world where evil things occur?
 Have you personally struggled with the existence of evil?
 How so?
 What was your conclusion?”
 You can see how this approach can be very thought-provoking and, perhaps, even unsettling.